Christopher Lambert

 Myopia helped Lambert get the role

-Further down the line, Christopher frequently grappled with vision-related issues while filming action-packed and intense movies.
-He made it a point to perform his stunts, unable to wear contact lenses as his eyes would reject them.
-At times, this necessitated double the effort to work on dynamic scenes, memorizing not only his movements but also those of his co-stars.
+Later in his career, Christopher constantly dealt with vision problems while shooting high-octane action films.
+He insisted on doing his own stunts, even though he couldn't wear contacts since his eyes rejected them.
+Sometimes this meant working twice as hard on action sequences, memorizing not just his own moves but his co-stars' as well.
 As Lambert always maintained, "If you sit back and let a stunt double take the floor every time an action scene begins, you're not really filming an action movie."

-"Greystoke" debuted on the 30th of March, 1984, the day following Christopher's 27th birthday.
-This thrilling drama achieved resounding success, earning an Oscar nomination and even securing a BAFTA award that same year.
+"Greystoke" hit theaters on March 30, 1984, just one day after Christopher's 27th birthday.
+The adventure drama was a huge hit, earning an Oscar nomination and winning a BAFTA award that same year.

 Christopher Lambert and Andie MacDowell